Cyanide7523/Do-Not-Sleep/README.md

 **Do not Sleep**'s objective is *NOT* a full-auto wake up call, *NOT* a solution of productivity increasement, just **coach** your habit.

-**Do not Sleep** basically needs smart devices.
+**Do not Sleep** basically requires smart devices.
 So I'm planning to support as much as I can.
-There are lots of smart devices like Apple's Apple Watch Series, Samsung's Galaxy Gear Series, LG's LG Watch, Shaomi's Mi Band, and more.
+There are lots of smart devices like Apple's Apple Watch Series, Samsung's Galaxy Gear Series, LG's LG Watch, Xiaomi's Mi Band, and more.

 ## Developers ::